Pages

 Long-Term Support

-Each major RHEL release is supported for over 10 years, including security patches, bug fixes, and enhancements.
-This extended lifecycle allows organizations to maintain stable systems without frequent upgrades and supports long-term IT planning.
+Each major RHEL release comes with over a decade of support, including security patches, bug fixes, and enhancements.
+This extended lifecycle ensures that organizations can maintain stable systems without frequent upgrades, allowing for long-term IT planning and budgeting.

 Enterprise-Grade Security

-Security is built into RHEL from the ground up.
-Features such as SELinux for mandatory access control, integrated firewalls, and industry compliance certifications help protect sensitive data.
-Newer releases also introduce advanced protections like post-quantum cryptography and improved integrity measurement (IMA).
+Security is an integral part of RHEL's design.
+Features like SELinux (Security-Enhanced Linux), which provides mandatory access control, and integrated firewalls help protect sensitive data from unauthorized access.
+Newer releases also introduce advanced security features such as post-quantum cryptography and improved integrity measurement (IMA).

 Certified Ecosystem